nvm-sh/nvm/README.markdown

 [ -s "$NVM_DIR/nvm.sh" ] && . "$NVM_DIR/nvm.sh"  # This loads nvm
 ```

-Where 'user' in the above NVM_DIR exported path is substituted for the current logged in user.

 You can customize the install source, directory, profile, and version using the `NVM_SOURCE`, `NVM_DIR`, `PROFILE`, and `NODE_VERSION` variables.
 Eg: `curl ... | NVM_DIR=/usr/local/nvm bash` for a global install.